PREPARING FOR THE SKILLS FUTURE, NOW

 The 2018 World Congress will focus on action oriented solutions to these challenges.

-Download a copy of the draft program at a glance.
+Download a copy of the preliminary program.